rizdaprasetya/mt-alt-doc/en/core-api/advanced-features.md

  When the customer completes the transaction, the *Transaction Status* changes from *Pending* to *Capture*.

- For more details, refer to [Open 3DS Authenticate Page JS Implementation Step](/en/core-api/credit-card#open-3ds-authenticate-page-js-implementation).
+ For more details, refer to [Open 3DS Authenticate Page JS Implementation](/en/core-api/credit-card.md#open-3ds-authenticate-page-js-implementation).

 Midtrans notifies the merchant backend with the new `transaction status` and `saved_token_id`.